 Diego Velazquez.
 Juan de Pareja, 1648.
 Oil on canvas, 32" by 27 1/2".
 Metropolitan Museum of Art, New York.
 Purchase, Fletcher Fund, Rogers Fund, and Bequest of Miss Adelaide Milton deGroot.

-observe what contemporary painters were creating.
+Like other famous painters of the 17th century, Velazquez travelled to Rome, the cultural center of Europe, to study classical works of art and to observe what contemporary painters were creating.
 He was dispatched by the King on a buying trip, and was also granted permission to paint a portrait of Pope Innocent X.

 But it seems Velazquez arrived before the reputation of Velazquez paintings did - the Pope left him waiting.
 In the interim, Velazquez painted Juan de Pareja (ca. 1610-1670), his assistant and servant from Seville.
 Juan is shown half-length, turned at a three-quarter view but gazing intently at the viewer.
 His lace collar is so thin and feathery it looks as if it just freshly landed; the folds and creases in his jacket are dense and well-worn.
 But it's the hole in the sleeve that lures me back - despite the elegance of the pose and painting, that simple tear belies his grandeur, telling us unequivocally that this is a lower class man, Velazquez portrait and all.